The Second Woman

 "One of the finest examples of independent Australian theatre in years.” ★★★★★ – The Guardian

 In an epic endurance performance, Nat Randall repeats a single scene inspired by the John Cassavetes’ American meta-theatrical drama Opening Night.
-100 times over a 24 hour period, Randall performs over and over a scene between a husband and wife in a marriage that has lost its creativity, romance and vitality.
+100 times over a 24 hour period, Randall performs over and over a scene between a man and a woman in a relationship that has lost its creativity, romance and vitality.
 Starring opposite Randall are 100 different men drawn from the local community.